raunaqgupta/open-source-docs/vitess-operator/gcp-quickstart.md

 ## Introduction

-This document shows how to use the Vitess Operator to deploy a Vitess cluster on Google Cloud Platform.
+This document shows how to use the Vitess Operator to deploy a Vitess cluster on Google Cloud Platform (GCP).

 ## Prerequisites